jevgenik/manuals/source/files/software/kubernetes.rst

 ==========================

 * `Namespace <https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/>`_ - a namespace is a
-  logical grouping of resources in a cluster.
+  logical grouping of resources in a cluster

+* `Secret <https://kubernetes.io/docs/concepts/configuration/secret/>`_ - a secret is an object that contains sensitive information such as passwords, API keys, and certificates.

 Commands
 ========

 * ``kubectl get nodes`` - list all nodes in the cluster

 * ``kubectl create ns <namespace>`` - create a new namespace (`more info <https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/>`_)